Narsinh Mehta (film): Cast

-Marutirao, Trikam Das and Miss Devi appeared in other roles.
+Master Manhar, Trikam Das and Miss Devi appeared in other roles.

 Production

+The film produced in 15 days at the cost of ₹17000.
 The sets were designed by Ravishankar Raval.

-Criticism
+Soundtrack

+Total 15 songs are in the film.
+The soundtrack is as follows:

+Reception

+The film was successful and was followed by release of the film Sati Savitri in same genre.

 According to Anandshankar Dhruv, the film adhered to a Gandhian interpretation of Narsinh Mehta.
 The film was devoid of miracles associated with him.